Prostate Biopsy and Treatment

-- Expect that there will be some blood with urination and even some blood with bowel movement for the following day or two.
+- Expect that there will be some blood with urination and even some blood with bowel movements for the following day or two.
 If there is a large amount of blood with urination, passage of clots, or inability to urinate, please call the office.
 (If after hours, you’ll get the on-call physician.)

-- Expect that there can be evidence of blood in the ejaculate for upwards of several weeks after biopsy.
+- Expect that there can be evidence of blood in the ejaculate for upwards of several weeks after the biopsy.
 This is commonly described as a rusty discoloration, isn’t generally associated with discomfort, and unless profuse, shouldn’t be cause for alarm.

-- Don’t take aspirin or other blood thinners until two days after procedure.
+- Don’t take aspirin or other blood thinners until two days after the procedure.
 If there is still a moderate amount of blood in the urine at that point in time, it’s best to continue holding blood thinners until the urine has cleared.